hjbr22/ACCESS_Project/README.md

 5. Pull from GitHub to make sure your local files are up to date (```git pull```)
 6. From the flask-app branch, Create a new branch ( ```git checkout -b issue-<#>-<descriptor>```) This is the branch where you will make the changes to resolve the Issue
-4. Once the issue is resolved, create a pull request from your branch to the flask-app branch.
+4. Once the issue is resolved and everything is pushed, create a pull request from your branch to the flask-app branch on the GitHub website.
 8. **Never** Push to the main (flask-app) branch.
 Others will be pulling from that branch and unfinished code will lead to errors for them as well
 9. We will review Pull Requests (PRs) together and merge them to the flask-app branch or suggest changes